tomp332/CovidFramework-App/README.md

 # The Covid Framework

 This project's main goal is to create an exploitation framework and all in one website to maintain an attack.
-It provides built in scripts and meatures in order to execute after the a computer has been infected.
+It provides built in functions in order to execute remote code on a target machine.
+The best thing about it, is the visulization of things such as a live location and easy response reading from commands.

+Enjoy!

 ## Available features